 On this page we’ll be posted video interviews with students who have completed the DIY Land Design program.
-Come back frequently as we will be adding more videos in the coming days!
+Come back frequently as we continue to add more video interviews!

 5th Generation Farming Couple Design 2000 + Acres of Grazing Land

 It really has been life changing to get all of our thoughts sorted out, so glad we got to do this at this time ~ Jenna & Brett on the DIY Land Design Process

 Brett and Jenna are farming well over 2000 acres of land in Central Alberta and recently took the DIY Land Design program.
 They have used the process to help communicate with Jenna’s parents, plan for future projects and store management data.

 - “the maps took it to a whole new level!”
 (6:30)